Cloud-Foundations/keymaster/docs/external-signers/README.md

 imported keys it is mandatory to have the public key of the key.

-The performance of signing using yuibkeys is dependent on the key type AND the key lenght.
-The recomendations is to use P256 or  P384 keys .
+The performance of signing using yuibkeys is dependent on the key type AND the key length.
+The recomendation is to use P256 or  P384 keys.
 Signatures take around 90ms, and  130ms respectively for each signing operation.
 Ed215519 keys are also supported, but they may cause issues with old openidc clients so they are not recomended yet (if you need openidc compatibility).